 Fasten the rope around the end of the dowel or PVC pipe and tie a tight knot.
 When the moss pole absorbs water well, put on gloves and squeeze it.
 If Moss is everywhere, squeeze it out.
 Wrap the moss around your pole just below where you tied the string.
 You will be covering a layer of Moss 2-3cm thick, so don’t cover it too thickly.
-You have some first steps for how to attach Monstera to a moss pole.

 Then take the end of the rope you tied to the pole and wrap it tightly around the Moss to fix the Moss to the pole.
-It can be easier for you to tie with a long lanyard.
+It can be easier for you to tie it with a long lanyard.
 Continue adding the Moss and wrap the string around it until the pole is almost completely covered, but leave a bit of space below the plug’s base into the pot.